fitgit/frontend-nanodegree-arcade-game-master/readme.txt

 Resource.js: A function to load all the images needed for the project and cache them for quicker access.

+Project has 1 Html file
+index.html: This file has a dropdown menu to set level, displays the score at the end of the game and loads the above javascript files.

 How to Play

 1. To run the game, click on index.html